wireapp/brand/Tone of Voice.md

 Do not use 'once' to indicate a past occurrence, such as 'Once the image is uploaded...'.
 Use 'After you've uploaded your image' or 'After your image upload is complete'.

-### Zeta terms
+### Wire terms
 * Phones and mobiles or landlines and mobiles
 * We avoid the use of peer-to-peer, P2P, 'voip', 'VoIP' or 'voip'-anything' in any user-facing communications.
-* You personalize Zeta, you don't 'customize' it.
+* You personalize Wire, you don't 'customize' it.
-* We sign any communications with 'The Zeta team'.
+* We sign any communications with 'The Wire team'.

 ## Creating web content